 Brain injuries are multifaceted and can occur for a variety of different reasons, both before and after birth.
 Children can be born with injuries - this is known as congenital brain injury, whereas an injury from trauma is known as acquired or non-congenital brain injury.
 Acquired injuries can have an impact on all aspects of a child’s development and academic learning.

-Conditions that relate to congenital brain injuries include inter-cranial bleeds, brain tumors, cerebral palsy, speech disorder, auditory processing disorder, autism, behaviour and emotional problems, autism and epilepsy.
+Conditions that relate to congenital brain injuries include inter-cranial bleeds, brain tumors, cerebral palsy, speech disorder, auditory processing disorder, autism, behaviour and emotional problems and epilepsy.

 Difficulties the child may experience:

 Problems with speech and written language.

 Lack of attention and concentration at home and school.

 Aims of therapy:

 Hemispheres is primarily focused on neurological improvement.
 Our therpay is directed towards identifying the impact of the brain injury on neurological development in the context of the brain damage and resulting difficulties.
 Depending on the age of the child, it may be important to develop efficient compensatory techniques to deal with functional issues, whilst developing improved neurological connections for improved motor control, functional skills as well as cognitive skills and attention.
 Therapy would also support parents to understand how their child best learns, and how to adapt activities to maximise the learning situation.